NVIDIA/Megatron-LM/tools/retro/README.md

 Retro [(Borgeaud et al., 2022)](https://arxiv.org/abs/2112.04426) is an autoregressive decoder-only language model (LM) pretrained with retrieval-augmentation.
-Retro features practical scalibility to support large-scale pretraining from scratch by retrieving from trillions of token.
+Retro features practical scalability to support large-scale pretraining from scratch by retrieving from trillions of tokens.
 Pretraining with retrieval provides a more efficient storage mechanism of factual knowledge, when compared to storing factual knowledge implicitly within the network's parameters, thus largely reducing model parameters while achieving lower perplexity than standard GPT.